aiven/devportal/docs/tools/aiven-console/howto/create-manage-teams.rst

 .. important::
    **Teams are becoming groups**

-   :doc:`Groups </docs/platform/howto/manage-groups>` are an easier way to control access to your organization's projects and services for a group of users.
+   Groups are an easier way to control access to your organization's projects and services for a group of users.
    See :ref:`migrate_teams_to_groups`.

 Create a new team